Donate

 Adding extra gravy and saucesLimiting gravy and sauces

-Healthy fast food at Mexican chains
+Healthy fast food options at Mexican restaurants

-Mexican fast food restaurants can be a good option for finding healthy fast food.
-But they can also be caloric minefields-especially when it comes to burritos, nachos, and other cheese-heavy items.
-Portion control is also important, since the serving size on many Mexican fast food items is enormous.
-In order to enjoy what you want without blowing your diet, simply eat half and take the rest home for your next meal.
+Portion control is also important, since the serving size on many Mexican fast food items can be quite large.
+In order to enjoy what you want without overeating, try to eat half, assess your fullness, and then take the rest home for your next meal.

 Try holding the cheese.
 You may be surprised how little you miss it in your burrito or taco, and it can save you over 100 calories.